 ClearPlay sells a fast-forwarding device which uses video time codes to permit customers to skip specific scenes or mute specific audio; it does not make copies of the films because the time codes are “integrated” into the disc’s encrypted content and players licensed to decrypt and play the content.
 Not surprisingly, therefore, the only other court to construe the FMA has held that ClearPlay’s technology “is consistent with the statutory definition…”

 The amicus brief’s legal background explanations and arguments thus provided key support for the decision.
-Because of ClearPlay’s and Jim’s unique perspectives, based on their involvement with screening technology and the FMA amendments to the Copyright Act, the 9th Circuit was able to distinguish VidAngel’s infringing screening system from ClearPlay’s non-infringing and congressionally sanctioned method.
+Because of ClearPlay’s unique perspectives, based on their involvement with screening technology and the FMA amendments to the Copyright Act, the 9th Circuit was able to distinguish VidAngel’s infringing screening system from ClearPlay’s non-infringing and congressionally sanctioned method.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).